 Adjacent to the Arnold Sports Center is the Heilman Center, which is home to a state-of- the-art fitness center that includes Nautilus and Body Masters strength-training equipment.
 Cardiovascular equipment in Heilman includes treadmills, steppers, recumbent bikes, rowers, and elliptical trainers.
 A warm-water wellness pool, classrooms, equipment and training rooms for athletics, as well as home and visiting team locker rooms are also located in Heilman.

 Intramurals and Recreation

 The purpose of the Intramural/Recreation Department is to provide a comprehensive program of sports activities, fitness programs, and informal recreational activities for students, faculty, and staff of Lebanon Valley College.
 Approximately 40 percent of our student body participates in our intramural programs.

 Opened in 2003, Sorrentino Gymnasium provides an impressive arena for intercollegiate competition with seating for 1,600 spectators.
 It is the home to the men’s and women’s basketball teams and women’s volleyball team.
 At the entrance to the gymnasium, the Hall of Champions displays trophies, awards, and memorabilia from LVC’s rich athletics history.
-In 2014, the facility was names in honor of Lou Sorrentino ’54, one of LVC’s all-time great student-athletes and coaches.
+In 2014, the facility was named in honor of Lou Sorrentino ’54, one of LVC’s all-time great student-athletes, coaches, and athletic directors.